From the massive ESSER allocations to your local budget, follow these strategies to improve your chances for a successful funding request

 Two more ESSER allocations –$180 billion shared by local education agencies – have future spend by dates.
 If your district tells you ESSER funding has already been allocated, ask about ESSER II or ESSER III allocations:

-• ESSER II: $54.3 billion to be spent by Sept.
+• ESSER II: $54.3 billion expired Sept.
 30, 2023

-• ESSER III: $126 billion to be spent by Sept.
-23, 2024
+• ESSER III: $126 billion to be allocated by Sept.
+23, 2024 and spent by Jan.
+28, 2025

 “When they tell you that the funds are already spent or already allocated, they might not be talking about all three rounds of ESSER,” Keri Schoeff, a funding specialist with the Arizona Department of Education, said.
 “ESSER III was a really big chunk of money so there may be some out there even if you are originally told it’s not.”